Henry Tenby

 In the early 1980s (while in grade 11), I met Glen Etchells, a fellow aviation enthusiast living in Vancouver.
 And through Glen I was introduced to John Kimberley, Gary Vincent, Andrew Brattkus, Erik Johannesson, Ken Swartz, and Tony Hickey, all of whom being avid photographers of commercial aircraft.
 It was this Vancouver group that got me "hooked" on shooting airliner slides (always using kodachrome slide film).
 In the mid-1980s I started specializing in photographing aircraft air-to-air (from one aircraft to another), which I consider the ultimate form of aircraft photography!

 In the early 1980s while in high-school, I remember how frustrating it was to find a summer job in the airline industry.
 It was a very different world than today, as back in the early 80s Canada was in a deep recession with the unemployment rate in the low teens and it was near impossible to find work in those days, even for an airline industry enthusiast like myself!
 I was young and mega-keen, and was quite persistent in sending job application letters to airlines.
-What did I have to loose!
+What did I have to lose!

 Every summer I tried to find a job at the airport, doing anything, as long as it would put me in close proximity to commercial airliners.
 Year after year I would send letters to the local airlines, and year after year I got the same results!
 At least I tried!
 My teenage summers were spent scraping, power-washing and painting houses.
 But in 1981, I did get a very special "no thanks" letter from none other than Max Ward, Founder and President of Wardair.
 Much to my surprise, this was not the usual form letter used for rejecting every-day job applicants, instead it was a real letter dictated by Max Ward himself, in which he explained his company's hiring practices.
 His letter is actually quite entertaining to read more than twenty years after it was written!
 Max Ward's letter is presented right here!